kaboom-db/kaboom-docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Kaboom's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+# What is Kaboom?
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Kaboom is a service for tracking comics and cartoons, with an API to retrieve and add data.
+As of right now, Kaboom is just a backend, and the [website]() does not provide a frontend to interface with the service *yet*.
+This is why Kaboom needs frontend clients, for users to access the service.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Before starting, please read the [developer guidlines]().

 .. note::